charissero/Routes/planning doc - routes.md

 # Project Proposal
-"Routes" is a cycling navigation app that provides personalised travel assistance based on :
+"Routes" is a cycling navigation app that provides personalised travel assistance based on how the user is feeling/what they're riding prefrence is that day whether it be through an urban park, or a quiter riverside etc. All routes are sourced from on the Opendata bristol "Sustrain cycle network".
+This makes cycling in Bristol more personal while promoting a healthier and greener community.

-> User Health History :

-- Incl High blood pressure, Annemia, Asthma etc

-> (Optional) Live Monitored Healh Data :

-- Incl Heart rate, Energy level etc

-> Bristol Cycle Network :

-- Incl Flatter hills, Pitstops, Parks etc

-"Routes" will account for the users health history, (optional) current live metrics and how they're feeling at that time, to provide the most accomodating and safe journey for the user including suggested pit stops for rest and additional information, for the jouruney ahead.
-This makes cycling in Bristol more personal, accessible and safer giving our users a new confidence and empowering others in different demographics (older, beginner, guardians of children - with the child being the customer etc) to start cycling too, by eliminating any previous terrain fears.
-As a result the app will promote a healthier and more active community, not just supporting the individual but evolving the culture of cycling in Bristol.

 ## Business Case

 ### Problem statement
 Cyclists in the hilly region of Bristol may face different unexpected physical strains like steep hills, very narrow roads and poorly defined cycle paths that may raise safety concerns when travelling.
-Whilst other apps might focus on either user health or landscape insights, they do not combine both elements in one app to give personalised assistance on ones travel.
-This lack of integration and support can leave cycling as an unenjoyable last resort, as opposed to a prime option for travel and leisure.
+This lack of of focus on cyclists can leave cycling as an unenjoyable last resort, as opposed to a prime option for travel and leisure.

 ### Business benefit - Below are High level benefits to "Routes"
 >Higher user engagement :